lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 The main map has usernames as key and another map which has IP address as a key and a count of messages from every ip address as a value.

+Exercise 09- Population Counter
+-

+This exercise is about sorting Maps by its values.
+This is implemented by converting the Map to List<Map.Entry<K, V>>.
+Then a List.sort() function is used to get the lists sorted by values.